faithokamoto/centromere-haplotype-sampling-pipeline/README.md

     - [X] Rank based on identity scores
     - [ ] Rank (tiebreak?) based on node usage stats
 - [ ] Can the haplotype sampler itself guess when to stop?
+    - [ ] Plot score changes around optimal number
 - [ ] Find "correctness" using distance matrix / nearby samples
+    - [ ] Plot # of neighbors found within optimal subsampling
+        - Also care about "fake" neighbors that were swept up?
+        - % of total that could be found?
+        - 0.15 threshold?
+    - [ ] Plot dist to nearest neighbor vs. dist to nearest subsampled
 - [ ] Have pipeline run diploid samples instead of haploid
+- [ ] Attempt to do typing

 [Centrolign]: https://github.com/jeizenga/centrolign
 [HaplotypeSampling]: https://github.com/vgteam/vg/wiki/Haplotype-Sampling